 - Mix all the dry ingredients together.
 Slowly drizzle in water and whisk the batter until there are no lumps.

-- With the water at a rolling boil, pour about 1/4 cup or just enough batter onto the oiled tray (this depends on the size of your tray).
+- With the water at a simmer, pour about 1/4 cup or just enough batter onto the oiled tray (this depends on the size of your tray).
 Make sure it’s very thin, barely covering the bottom is just enough.
 Gently spread the batter into the corners of the tray as well.

 - Steam for 2 minutes, covered.

 - Remove the lid, and remove steaming tray from pan and carefully, using a pastry scraper, roll the rice noodle sheet up from one end of the tray to the other.
 Place on a plate and keep warm.
 Repeat with the rest of the batter.
 (If you have 2 trays, you can steam the second tray while rolling, thus speeding up the process.)

 - If you are making filled rice noodles, precook fillings first (such as fried dough Yau Cha Guai, marinated prawns, char siu pork) place fillings in the first third section of the sheet and steam for 4 minutes.
 Remove the lid and roll the rice noodle sheet from the filling side.

 - Cut them into short pieces.
 Drizzle with sweet soy sauce, hoisin sauce and most importantly, sesame sauce.
 Sprinkle with sesame seeds (optional) and serve warm.